Creating attractive living spaces

 Haseko Corporation has donated taxes to Asuka Village since 2018 by utilizing the “corporate Furusato Nozei (hometown tax donation)” program.

-In fiscal 2022, the taxes we donated were allocated to finance projects related to “the project for inscription on the World Heritage List” on which Asuka Village has been working, namely (1) Asuka Half Marathon project, (2) low-season tourist attraction campaign project, (3) wild animal control measure project, and (4) safety measures project.
+In fiscal 2024, the taxes we donated were allocated to finance projects related to “the project for inscription on the World Heritage List” on which Asuka Village has been working, namely (1) Asuka Half Marathon project, (2) wild animal control measure project, (3) safety measures project, and (4) abandoned bamboo forest maintenance project.

 Sponsorship of the Asuka Half Marathon